Skip to content

 cp /etc/ssh/sshd_config /etc/ssh/sshd_config_x2go

-Change the listening port to 2748 in new file.
+Modify the listening port to 2748 inside this new configuration file:

 sed -i -e 's/#Port 22/Port 2748/g' /etc/ssh/sshd_config_x2go